softdevteam/warmup_stats/README.md

 ./bin/diff_results -r BEFORE.json.bz2 AFTER.json.bz2 -o diff.tex -n 1
 ```

-The `-n` should normally be set to the number of VMs that were benchmarked
-(this switch controls the number of columns in the table).
+The `-n` switch controls the number of columns in the table, and we recommend
+setting this to the number of VMs that were benchmarked.

 The resulting LaTeX table will contain results from the `AFTER.json.bz2` file,
 compared against the `BEFORE.json.bz2` file.
 VMs and benchmarks that do not
 appear in both Krun results files will be omitted from the table.
+The table
+will be automatically converted to PDF (requires `pdflatex` to be installed).